 Cons to Living in Your RV

 There is not as much room in an RV as you had at home.
 This is especially true for the kitchen, which is especially small in RVs.
 You need to get used to the limited storage and space to work and move around and it can feel confining.
 The smaller space also leads to clutter, so it is important to get rid of everything you do not use daily and remove all trash right away.

 An earthquake at home causes damage, but this is rare.
 Every time your RV moves, things are at risk for breakage.
 Each drive is like a small earthquake for your home on wheels.
 You can limit this by using non-glass dishware, and by securing valuables and breakables before each drive.

 When you get too hot or cold at home, you change the house temperature.
 In your RV, you will have heating and cooling systems but the outside climate is beyond your control.
-The weather has more impact on an RV than it does on a house due to the lack of insulation.
+There can be extreme weather conditions where you are parked, so you need to take precautions.